laur89/i3expo/README.md

 ## Credit

 - original code from https://gitlab.com/d.reis/i3expo
+    - for a time this fork was developed under https://gitlab.com/layr89/i3expo
 - Stackoverflow user JHolta for the screenshot library to be found in this thread: https://stackoverflow.com/questions/69645/take-a-screenshot-via-a-python-script-linux